juliano/juliano.github.io/_posts/2019-12-17-functional-scala-london-2019-day-1.md

 ## Prototyping the Future with Functional Scala, by [Mike Kotsur](https://twitter.com/s_fcopy)

 Mike talked about how good the Scala ecosystem is for prototyping.
-He told us about a project that would have to speed up Docker containers, innitialy prototyped in Python and Django.
+He told us about a project that speeds up Docker containers, innitialy prototyped in Python and Django.

 {% include figure image_path="assets/images/funscala2019/kotsur.jpg" caption="Don't pitch FP or Scala, pitch a solution" %}